 Another top lesbian spot in Puerto Vallarta is Casa Velas, an all-inclusive, adults-only luxury resort close to the beach.
 But if you don’t want to walk to the ocean, this place will let you swim with koi fish!

-New York City, USA
+6. New York City, USA

 NYC is one of the best urban escapes in the US, especially for the LGBTQ+ community.
 Lesbians will have a wonderful time and not a single moment of boredom while exploring this vibrant metropolis.
 One of the spots you must not miss while in NYC is the Leslie-Lohman Museum of LGBT Art, located in SoHo, Lower Manhattan.
-Christopher Street is another historical place, and the symbol of Gay Pride after the Stonewall Riots of 1969.
+Christopher Street is another historical place and the symbol of Gay Pride after the Stonewall Riots of 1969.
 If you want to stop for a drink, don’t shy away from CubbyHole.
-It’s one of the best lesbians gathering points in the city.
+It’s one of the best lesbian gathering points in the city.

 New York City is very gay-friendly, and despite having its fair share of violence, women, and especially lesbians, are not preferred targets.
 Just practice basic safety precautions, especially if you travel alone, or if you’re out at night.

 That being said, tourists visiting Sweden will have tons of fun and not have to worry about discrimination.
-Stockholm, the capital of Sweden, is a vibrant city with a very intense nightlife.
+Stockholm, the capital of Sweden, is a vibrant city with very intense nightlife.
 It’s been at the top of the list for gay travel for many years now.

-Needless to say, Stockholm is a very safe capital, so lesbians traveling alone don’t have to worry about much.
+Needless to say, Stockholm is a very safe capital, so lesbians traveling alone don’t have to worry much.

 London is amazing as it is, but Soho is the gay community hot spot, full of gay clubs and bars that are open all the time.
-Soho is also one of the best districts to shop in, so if you have cash to burn, this is the place to visit.
+Soho is also one of the best districts to shop in, so if you have the cash to burn, this is the place to visit.

 There are many LGBTQ+ events that take place in this busy city, so if you want to experience a certain one, make sure you check out the events calendar.

-One of the safest countries in the world is also one of the most tolerant one.
+One of the safest countries in the world is also one of the most tolerant ones.
 For a long time, it was ranked as the best option when it comes to gay travel.
 This ancient country has some of the best laws that protect the LGBTQ+ community, and it’s absolutely stunning as well.

 Lesbians in need of a historical thrill will get their fix here, a place with 7000 years of rich history.
 The country has tons of archeological sites and old buildings that are a wonder to the eye.
 If you don’t care much about culture and history, Malta has gorgeous beaches and warm Mediterranean waters perfect for diving and exploring.